-- 7. Submittals received after the deadline or incomplete submittals will be deferred to the following meeting.
-Copies of submittal applications are provided in the Forms Section for reference, copying and use by the applicant. - 8.
-Fees: Fees related to the Submittal Process may be found in Appendix A. Any submittal requiring a fee must include the fee in order to be considered complete.
-All fees are subject to annual review and update by the Board of Directors. - 9.
+- 7. Fees: Review fees related to the New Construction Submittal Process may be found on page XX in Appendix A. Any submittal requiring a fee must include the fee in order to be considered complete.
+The New Construction Review Fee is for up to three staff reviews including any combination of Draft, Preliminary or Final review submittals.
+Additional reviews beyond the initial three staff reviews will result in additional fees as outlined in Appendix A of these Guidelines.
+All fees are subject to annual review and update by the Board of Directors. - 8.
 Notifications: Property owners will be notified in writing of all approvals (or disapprovals) granted by the ARC as soon as possible following each meeting, but no later than 45 days following the meeting.
 For the owner's convenience and to speed delivery, email notification may be requested.